 Disney World no longer has FastPasses, which means you have to do a stand-by wait for every attraction.
 Smaller crowds mean that most Disney World ride wait times are pretty reasonable.

 During Labor Day weekend, when each park was at maximum capacity, our longest wait was about 50 minutes for Test Track.
 We did rope drop each day, arriving before the official park opening.
-This early arrival allowed us to ride at least a couple popular attractions before the wait times hit their peak.
+This early arrival allowed us to ride at least a couple of popular attractions before the wait times hit their peak.

 Streamlined Security at Disney World After COVID Reopening